nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2b.
 TaskBoss cannot find the given file path

 > 2b1.
-TaskBoss shows an error message <br>
+TaskBoss creates a new filepath <br>
 Use case ends

 #### Use case: Export tasks to a new file

 **MSS**

-1. User requests to export tasks to a new file for data storage, specifying the file path and the new file name
+1. User requests to export tasks to a new file for data storage, specifying the new filepath <br>
 2. TaskBoss saves all existing data into the new file <br>
 Use case ends